 Value Keyword Meaning 0 SYS Use the system-wide default.
-The system default is set via the RWLOCK configuration directive, as described in the System Administrator's Guide , Vol. I. Normally, the default is 1, corresponding to a file read/write lock of 1, or EXCL (described below).
+The system default is set via the RWLOCK configuration directive, which is described in the System Administrator's Guide, Volume 1: System Configuration.
+Normally, the default is 1, corresponding to a file read/write lock of 1, or EXCL (described below).
 However, the system-wide read/write lock may be 0, meaning only 1 reader or 1 writer may have a file open at a time.
 The other possible value for a system-wide read/write lock is 3, corresponding to a file read/write lock of 2, or UPDT (described below).
-1 EXCL Exclusive control; n readers or 1 writer.
+1 EXCL Exclusive control; $n$ readers or 1 writer.
 This allows multiple processes to read a single file at a time, unless the file is being written.
 If the file is being written, no other user may open the file.
-2 UPDT Update control; n readers and l writer.
+2 UPDT Update control; $n$ readers and 1 writer.
 This allows multiple processes to read a single file at a time even while it is being written by one process.
-It still prevents more than one process from writing setting is useful for command output to the same file at the same time.
+It still prevents more than one process from writing to the same file at the same time.
+This setting is useful for command output (COMOUTPUT) files, for example.
+3 NONE No control; $n$ readers and $m$ writers.
+This provides no locking on a file at all.
+Using this setting is not recommended, as it decreases the performance of the file system, and can result in damage to your files.